 #

 I'm clueless.
-Just spoonfeed me the easiest and fastest way I can start using this
+Just spoonfeed me the easiest and fastest way I can start using SillyTavern.

 These base instructions are only for OpenAI, which is a paid service.
-I'd appreciate it if someone else can add separate instructions for the other services.
+I'd appreciate it if someone else could add separate instructions for the other services.

 #